★ Why You'll Love this Recipe ★

 Instructions

-- Fill greased bundt cake pan evenly with batter.
+- Bake.
+Fill greased bundt cake pan evenly with batter.
 Bake at 375˚ for 40-45 minutes of until cake tester come out clean.

 This is really good.
 I make my own pumpkin pie spice so that is what I used.
 The spices that are in the recipe are in pumpkin pie spice.
 This time I also made my own powdered sugar.
 Grandson's say I can make again so I will.
 Nice easy recipe and very good.